amita1996/manim-for-hackathon/README.md

 # manim-for-hackathon
-Manim videos for "Hackathon Albert Einstein" project.
+Manim videos for a project as part of the "Albert Einstein Hackathon".